2020 Washington Labor Day fires

 The 2020 Washington Labor Day fires were part of the 2020 wildfires in the U.S. state of Washington.
-The Labor Day fires began on September 7, 2020, driven by high winds and some of which were sparked by downed power lines.
+The Labor Day fires began on September 7, 2020, driven by high winds.
+Some of the fires were sparked by downed power lines.
 More than 330,000 acres burned across the state of Washington, a one-day total greater than any of the last 12 entire fire seasons, according to the governor's office, and larger than the state's largest single fire, the Carlton Complex Fire of 2014.